w1nte/my-munin-plugins/doc/rdiff_backup.md

 # rdiff_backup_
-This Munin Plugin logs the rdiff_backup statistic data.
+This Munin plugin logs the rdiff_backup statistic data.
 So you can easily see how many files were changed, removed, incremented or added.

 ## Installation